 Channel your inner Marilyn Monroe with Popina’s retro-inspired bathing suits.
 Popina Swimwear designer Pamela Levenson translates her love for the 1940s and ’50s into halter-top one-pieces,high-waisted bikini briefs and matching swim skirts for sexy modesty.

 If Davy Crockett were alive today, odds are he’d proudly boast a Leatherman tool on his belt.
 The iconic brand of multitools, knives and related accessories has been a go-to for outdoorsy types since 1983.
 Still, this Portland-headquartered outfit knows how to keep up with the times— tool models like the “Juice” come in non-Crockett-approved colors, including blue, purple, orange and red.
-Shop at the Leatherman Store, or find the tools at downtown’s U.S. Outdoor Store.
+Find the tools at downtown’s U.S. Outdoor Store.

 Schoolhouse Electric Co.